logansurface/Ambiance/README.md

 - Stranded Hookup Wire
 - Solder
 - Wire Strippers
-- Around 3.4m of WS2811, WS2811b, or a WS2812 LED strips (based on a 50 inch television)
+- Around 3.5m of WS2811, WS2811b, or a WS2812 LED strips (based on a 50 inch television)
 - A 5v power source capable of delivering significant amounts of current.
-At 60 led's per meter, with 3.4 meters of strip, when lit at full brightness the leds will draw an average of 10.2 Amperes.
+3.5 meters of 60lpm strip, lit at full brightness, will draw an average of 10.2 Amperes.

 ## Code Dependencies
+- The AmbianceController software ([Available on my GitHub](https://www.github.com/logansurface)), running on a suitable microcontroller, and connected to the host computer via USB.
-- These will need to be installed via pip, an example is provided below.
+- On the host computer the following dependencies will need to be installed via pip, an example is provided below.
-- **Note:** pip does not come packaged with python installations and will need to be installed before proceeding.
+- **Note:** pip does not come packaged with default Python installations and will need to be installed before proceeding.
 ***
-    python -m pip install [package name]
+    >> python -m pip install [package name]

-    python -m pip install pillow
+    >> python -m pip install pillow
 ***
 - Pillow (Image Capture)
 - OpenCV-Python (Image Processing)